mkeke/c64-basic-converter/readme.md

 ### Comments

 The master code can have single-line and multi-line comments.
 These will be removed by the converter.
-However, `REM` statements will be kept as part of the final code.
+However, `REM` statements will end up in the final code.

 Source code:
 ```